-In 2015, world leaders agreed to 17 goals for a better world by 2030.
+In 2015, world leaders agreed to 17 Global Goals (officially known as the Sustainable Development Goals or SDGs).
 These goals have the power to create a better world by 2030, by ending poverty, fighting inequality and addressing the urgency of climate change.
 Guided by the goals, it is now up to all of us, governments, businesses, civil society and the general public to work together to build a better future for everyone.

 - Spread the word about the Global Goals, so that more people can take action and contribute to meeting the Goals.

 - Join an organization (Link to that section) that actively contributes to meeting the Goals.

 - Reduce your general waste and your enviromental footprint.
 Avoid plastics, take the train instead of the airplane, the bike instead of the car.